 Our lymphatic system is like our body's water ways.
-Lymph is the plasma in our blood and once it leaks out of the blood, it is the fluid that circulates through our lymphatic system.
-It is formed from fluid that leaks out of the capillaries -- our capillaries are known as little leakers;)

-Because the arteries have pressure from the pumping of the heart, some of the fluid leaks from the capillaries into the spaces between the tissues in our body, the leaked fluid is called interstitial fluid or tissue fluid.
+Lymph is the fluid that circulates through our lymphatic system.
+It is formed from fluid that leaks out of the capillaries -- our capillaries are known as little leakers;) (because the arteries have pressure from the pumping of the heart, some of the fluid leaks from the capillaries into the spaces between the tissues in our body, the leaked fluid is called interstitial fluid or tissue fluid).
 The Lymph vessels "suck" up this interstitial fluid through little spaces in the vessels.
-This fluid contains pieces of cells, proteins, salts, waste, urea, glucose, and various substances that change composition depending on what is being leaked.
+This fluid contains pieces of cells, proteins, salts, waste, urea, queose, and various substances that change composition depending on what is being leaked.
 This fluid is then moved along the lymphatic vessels toward our thorax.